MOTIVATIONAL QUOTES

 “Engineers are extremely necessary for these purposes; wherefore it is requisite that, besides being ingenious, they should be brave in proportion.”

-— Nick Clegg, British politician and current Deputy Prime Minister (1967– )
+— Nick Clegg, British politician and former Deputy Prime Minister (1967– )

 “It is possible to fly without motors, but not without knowledge and skill.”